jaeyoung0909/AI-vocabulary-book/System and Unit Test Report.md

 - Password = 'aivoc'
 - User should see 'Recommendations' button under the text area
 3. Click 'Recommendations' button - the user should see a list of their unfamiliar words.

+# Unit Tests
+### Refer to Testing.md

+We have 3 models User, Vocabulary and Ability.
+And make test code to check whether they work properly.